Conventions Used in the Analyses

 The key the work is in is located above the treble staff and in Times Roman 14pt bold ‘I’ ‘VI’, etc. Modulations are also indicated in Times Roman 12pt bold, ‘III’, ‘bVI’ etc. When a key is described it is done with the word starting in a capital letter, ‘The key of the Tonic’ (I), ‘The key of the Super-Tonic’ (II), etc., in Times Roman 14pt, not in bold.

 Lower case for minor ‘ii’ ‘iii’, etc. are never be used as they appear to be an alteration from the norm.
 ‘II’ and ‘III’ are minor.
 They are normal in a major key and need no special indication to show them as minor.
 In any case, vii is not minor.
-Elements of theoretical indications must be kept separate to avoid any possibility of confusion; ‘ii’ combines function with quality, ‘V7’ combines function with figured bass and is erroneously regarded as a symbol of a harmonic identity
+Elements of theoretical indications must be kept separate to avoid any possibility of confusion; ‘ii’ combines function with identity, ‘V7’ combines function with figured bass and is erroneously regarded as a symbol of a harmonic identity

 A super-tonic triad in a minor key is a normal diminished triad and is functionable (II).
 A diminished-seventh chord is not functionable under any circumstance.
 It is considered a dominant with a missing root (sans root), and will be indicated with a ‘o’ in front of the x; ‘oxm9’ and ‘m9’ the fourth note.
 Thus, a ‘B-diminished’ seventh chord will be indicated with ‘G’ as the missing root; G-B-D-F-Ab.